-When Joseph Smith, the founder, and leader of the church was killed in 1844, Young succeeded him.
+When Joseph Smith, the founder, and leader of the church, was killed in 1844, Young succeeded him.
 Persecuted in Illinois, Young led his members to Utah in 1847.
 As the colonizer and founder of Salt Lake City, Young was appointed the territory’s first governor and superintendent of Indian affairs by President Millard Fillmore.
-Young quickly began to establish settlements throughout Utah, organized a militia, created Indian missions, directed the building of roads, and established businesses and services to allow the territory to be self-sustaining.
+Young quickly began establishing settlements throughout Utah, organized a militia, created Indian missions, directed the building of roads, and established businesses and services to allow the territory to be self-sustaining.

 When federal officials received reports that Young was electing only Mormons to become government officials, President Buchanan decided to install a non-Mormon governor.
 This ignited what is known as the Utah War, a confrontation that lasted from May 1857 until July 1858.
 Though the war involved a few brief skirmishes, no actual battles occurred between the military forces.

-However, it was at the height of the conflict, that the members of the Fancher–Baker wagon train were slaughtered on September 11, 1857, in what is known as the Mountain Meadows Massacre.
+However, it was at the height of the conflict that the members of the Fancher–Baker wagon train were slaughtered on September 11, 1857, in what is known as the Mountain Meadows Massacre.
 The extent of Young’s involvement in the massacre has been a subject of much controversy virtually since the day of the tragic event.
-Though John D. Lee, the only Mormon punished for the tragedy would claim that he was acting under direct orders from Young, the church leader was pardoned for any alleged role in the atrocity.
+Though John D. Lee, the only Mormon punished for the tragedy, would claim that he was acting under direct orders from Young, the church leader was pardoned for any alleged role in the atrocity.

-Unwilling to give up the territory, Young made plans to burn Salt Lake City and move his followers to Mexico, but at the last minute he relented and agreed to step down as governor April 12, 1858.
+Unwilling to give up the territory, Young made plans to burn Salt Lake City and move his followers to Mexico, but at the last minute, he relented and agreed to step down as governor on April 12, 1858.
 Continuing to lead the church and the vast majority of Utah’s population, relations between Young and future governors were mixed.

 Young then focused on building his Mormon communities and businesses, which flourished over the next decade.

-In the meantime, the public outcry regarding polygamy was increasing daily and in 1871, Young was tried under an 1862 federal law that prohibited polygamy in US territories.
+In the meantime, the public outcry regarding polygamy was increasing daily, and in 1871, Young was tried under an 1862 federal law that prohibited polygamy in US territories.
 However, he was eventually acquitted.

 Initially, polygamists became ineligible to hold political office, were disqualified from jury service, and known polygamists were dismissed from public offices.
 Over the next few years, amendments were made to the law which required plural wives to testify against their husbands, dissolved the Perpetual Emigration Fund (a loan institution that helped members of the church come to Utah from Europe), abolished the Nauvoo Legion, provided a mechanism for acquiring the property of the church, annulled territorial laws which allowed illegitimate children to inherit, and replaced local judges with federally appointed judges.
 With little choice, the Mormon church finally relinquished the practice of polygamy on October 6, 1890.
 In 1896 the territory of Utah was admitted into the union as the 45th state.
 Various former Mormons, who have continued the practice of polygamy to the present day, have been excommunicated by the Mormon church.